 The hardest about making these fried pickles was not eating the pickle slices as they sat on the counter in preparation to be fried!
 I ate a lot of those.

-Last but not least, you'll need to fill a large pan ½ inch deep with oil.
-Like I mentioned earlier, I always use olive oil, but if you prefer vegetable or canola oil, that works too.
+Last but not least, you'll need a large pan filled ½ inch deep with vegetable oil.

 This fried pickles recipe is kid friendly as written.
 If you are modifying it, keep the heat spices out.
 This includes spices like red pepper flakes, cayenne, Cajun, black pepper.
 Unless of course you know your kids can tolerate spiciness.